 Positive Retail Trends

-The current positive retail trends in Africa are expected to continue.
+The growth in Africa's retail industry is expected to continue.
 However, this may be offset by international retailers who struggle with difficult (or impossible) supply logistics.
 These retailers may choose to import products from established global suppliers instead of African product producers.

 In the United States, at least, local independent sellers and entrepreneurs have struggled to compete with a global supply chain such as that of Walmart.
 Whether a similar scenario will play out in Africa depends on consumer desire and the ability of the African retail industry to respond to foreign entrants.